Tax returns of Donald Trump: 2016 election and later

 As president, Trump continued to withhold his tax returns.
 In May 2017, Trump said he "might" release his tax returns only after he had stepped down as president.
 This was in spite of his previous commitment made during his campaign to release his tax returns once they were not under audit.

-In 2018, a New York Times investigation into Trump's tax returns revealed that despite Trump's claims to be a self-made billionaire, he had actually received more than $400 million (in 2018 dollars) from his father, Fred Trump, most of it in ways that avoided paying gift or inheritance tax.
+In 2018, the New York Times investigation into the finances of Fred and Donald Trump revealed that despite the claims of the latter to be a self-made billionaire, he had actually received more than $400 million (in 2018 dollars) from his father, most of it in ways that avoided paying gift or inheritance tax.
 The 13,000-word report was one of the longest investigative articles ever published by the Times.

+On September 29, 2023, federal prosecutors announced they were charging someone with leaking the data from Trump's tax returns while he was a contractor for the IRS from 2018 to 2020.
+In October Charles E. Littlejohn pleaded guilty to unauthorized disclosure of tax returns and return information.
+On January 29, 2024, he received the maximum possible sentence of five years in federal prison and was fined $5,000.

+As of October 13, 2024, Donald Trump and his running mate JD Vance had not released their tax returns, while Kamala Harris released two decades of returns, including her most recent returns in April.
+The lack of visibility into the returns of Trump and Vance raised conflict of interest concerns among some Americans.